caganseyrek/Blackjack/README.md

 >Chips and betting in this game are entirely imaginary and only added to make the game close to a real blackjack game.

->I added card images for a GUI but didn't use them, but left them in the repository.
+>I added card images for a GUI but didn't use them and left them in the repository.
 These cards' source can be found [in here](https://commons.wikimedia.org/wiki/File:English_pattern_playing_cards_deck.svg).

 ---